 As it sounds simple, it is a complex transformation as re-engineering the core platform may never compromise the running money-making platform in uptime and integrity.

-The running operations of the platform need to be protected and risk-controlled at all time and costs.
+The running operations of the platform need to be protected and risk-controlled at all times and costs.
 This causes many dilemmas between operational stability and the strategic need-for-speed to rebuild and modernise the platform to meet new business demands.

-Decoupling and scaling up the initial start-up technology landscape into autonomous services and teams will provide essential autonomy and ownership to regain start-up speed in development, agility and cost-effectiveness.
+Decoupling and scaling up the initial start-up technology landscape into autonomous services and teams will provide essential autonomy and ownership to regain start-up speed in development, agility, and cost-effectiveness.